OpenCTI-Platform/docs/docs/reference/filters.md

 };
 ```

-- If you use operators of comparisons (`gt`, `gte`, `lt`, `lte`), the values should be strings representing either a number for filters of type number, either a date in the ISO 8601 format (and UTC timezone) for date filters.
+- If you use operators of comparisons (`gt`, `gte`, `lt`, `lte`), the values should be strings representing

+  - a number for filters of type number,
+  - a date in the ISO 8601 format (and UTC timezone) or a relative date expression in date math format for date filters.

 ```ts
 // Example: confidence > 50